kweenkl-mcp

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, idempotentHint, and destructiveHint.
-Description adds 'details' but no additional behavioral context beyond what annotations provide.
+Annotations already declare readOnlyHint, openWorldHint, idempotentHint, and destructiveHint.
+The description adds no additional behavioral traits beyond what annotations provide, so it does not enhance transparency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.